Developing and Encouraging Diverse Human Resources

 Yamada Leadership Academy

 The YAMADA HOLDINGS Group conducts tiered-based middle and top management training at the Soseijuku employee training center for employees at the section manager level or above, for sales managers and store managers, and for employees at operating companies at the general manager level or above.
 Under the theme of developing self-starting human resources and a self-starting organization, external instructors are invited to provide mind training and strengthen team building and management skills.
 There is also a focus on cross-border training through group discussions with other departments and other operating companies.
 The purpose of this training is also to educate top management who will lead the next generation of the Group, including the acquisition of managerial perspectives, as such, the YAMADA HOLDINGS Group will continue to enhance and expand its training programs.
-The training is a two-year development program with over 300 people having participated up to fiscal 2023.
+The training is a two-year development program with 493 people having participated up to fiscal 2024.

 Middle and Top Management Training Middle and Top Management Training